sahilrajput03/sahilrajput03/thoughts-principles.md

 Be silent for the most part, or, if you speak, say only what is necessary and in a few words. ~ Epictetus

 All crelty springs from weakness. ~ Seneca

+Do every act of life as though it were the very last act of life. ~ Marcus Aurelius